DataShades/ckanext-files/README.md

 without the API layer, you can do it via a number of public functions of the extension.

 Let's configure filesystem storage first.
-This time we are going to use the storage name `default`.
-This is "default" storage name - if you haven't specified explicitely the name of the storage when working with it(calling API actions, for example), `default` storage is used.
-So it's better to create this storage instead of making fancy names.

-Filesystem driver has a mandatory option `path` that controls path, where files are stored.
+Filesystem driver has a mandatory option `path` that controls filesystem location, where files are stored.
 If path does not exist, storage will raise an exception by default.
 But it can also create missing path if you enable `create_path` option.
 Here's our final version of settings:

 ```ini
 ckanext.files.storage.default.type = files:fs